 USA: Alaska, Montana, Idaho, Washington, Oregon and California; Canada: British Columbia, Alberta; at 0-1500 (2000) m elevation.
 Topographically, this represents a Coast Range-Cascade Range segment from southeastern Alaska to northwestern California (between 56° 30' and 40° 30' N latitude) and a Rocky Mountains segment from British Columbia to Idaho and Montana (between 54° 30' and 45° 50' N latitude).
 Found on various substrates, commonly on moist sites, in mixed coniferous forests (Chambers 1993).
 Hardy to Zone 6 (cold hardiness limit between -23.2°C and -17.8°C) (Bannister and Neuner 2001).
 See also Thompson et al. (1999).

 The current record holder is the Cheewhat Lake Cedar on the west coast of Vancouver Island (an area that can generally be described as the happy hunting ground for giant redcedars), which has a wood volume of 449 cubic meters, a dbh of 584 cm, and a height of 55.5 m.
-Also noteworthy are the Willaby Creek tree, south of Lake Quinault in the Olympic Mountains of Washington, also easily accessed by trail, 59.4 m tall with a wood volume of 351 cubic meters (Van Pelt 2001).
+Also noteworthy is the Willaby Creek tree, south of Lake Quinault in the Olympic Mountains of Washington, also easily accessed by trail, 59.4 m tall with a wood volume of 351 cubic meters (Van Pelt 2001).
 Until late July of 2016, the largest known was the Quinault Lake Cedar, located closely north of Quinault Lake, which once had an estimated wood volume of 500 cubic meters (if you discount the enormous hollow center, where I once stood with over 20 other people), with a dbh of 594 cm and height of 53.0 meters.
 It was easily accessed by an interpretive trail, now officially closed but shown on pre-2016 maps.
 Another former giant of note, the Kalaloch Cedar, just off Highway 101 in the Olympic National Park, with a dbh of 599 cm and wood volume of 350 cubic meters, was destroyed by a storm in March 2014.
 Many were sad to see this giant, beautiful tree fall.